-FALSE REPRESENTATION Elementary y Mid dle SUBSTANCES Level 2.5 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Short Term Out of School one (1) day (MIN) Three ( In-School Suspension for Five (5) days Short Term Out-of- School Suspension for two (2) days 2 nd Violation Short Term Out of School two (2) days (MIN) Four (4 Short Term Out-of- School Suspension for two (2) days Disciplinary Hearing (Up to 6 weeks (about 1 and a half months) expulsion and referral to the alternative school.)
-3 rd Violation Short Term Out-of-School for five (5) days Suspension Disciplinary Hearing (Up to 9 we referral to the alternative school. eks (about 2 months) expulsion and ) Combination of local interventions, supports, and disciplinary response may be appropriate.
+FALSE REPRESENTATION Middle SUBSTANCES Level 2.5 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Short Term Out of School one (1) day (MIN) Three (3 • In-School Suspension for Five (5) days Short Term Out-of- School Suspension for two (2) days 2 nd Violation Short Term Out of School two (2) days (MIN) Four (4 Short Term Out-of- School Suspension for two (2) days Disciplinary Hearing (Up to 6 weeks (about 1 and a half months) expulsion and referral to the alternative school.)
+3 rd Violation Short Term Out-of-School for five (5) days • Disciplinary Hearing (Up to 9 we referral to the alternative school. / response may be appropriate. eeks (about 2 months) expulsion and)